EnableX/Android-App-To-App-Calling/README.md

-# Real-Time Video Communication App with EnableX Android Toolkit and Firebase: A Comprehensive Guide

-Creating an App-to-App Calling Demo with EnableX Android Toolkit and Firebase
+# EnableX Android Toolkit: App-to-App Calling with Firebase Integration Guide

+Explore a robust demo framework for seamless app-to-app calling using the EnableX Android toolkit in conjunction with Firebase.

-Our app showcases seamless push notification messaging between registered mobile numbers, triggering 1-to-1 calls upon message receipt.
-To illustrate this Android Sample App, a middleware server is essential for mobile number registration and push notification dispatch.
+This application showcases the capability to send push notification messages between two registered mobile numbers, enabling 1-to-1 calls upon receiving a push notification within the app.

-In this setup, we rely on Firebase Cloud Messaging as our middleware server.
-It not only manages mobile number registration but also facilitates push notifications to registered users, enabling efficient communication and call initiation.
+To effectively demonstrate this Android Sample App, a middleware server is crucial for mobile number registration and push notification delivery.
+In this context, we employ Firebase Cloud Messaging as the middleware server, which not only stores registered mobile numbers but also efficiently dispatches push notifications to the designated mobile devices.

+Discover the power of this integrated solution, designed to enhance your app-to-app communication experience.

 ## 2. How to get started